ironsheep/P2-BLDC-Motor-Control/README.md

 ![Motor Control System Diagram](./images/objects-cogs.png)

 In this diagram there are three **rectangular objects** depicting files (yellow background) of code.
 There are three methods within the files (white and green backgrounds) that are run in separate cogs.
 The **arrows** attempt to show which objects interact with each other and also show with which object the user application can interact.
-The gear icon indicates which are runing in their own Cog.
-You can see that the users' top-leve control application runs in its own Cog as well.
+The gear icon indicates which are running in their own Cog.
+You can see that the users' top-level control application runs in its own Cog as well.

 ## DEMOs